-Perfect Blue is a psychological thriller that will have you scratching your head with confusion.
+Perfect Blue is a psychological anime thriller that will have you scratching your head with confusion.

 Complex and disturbing in equal measures, if you’re looking for a mystery that’s beyond the ordinary then it’s just what you need.
-Once you’ve seen it you’ll never forget it.
+Once you’ve seen Perfect Blue, you’ll never forget it.